Legislative: |

 The city duty-free outlet of duty-free shop is authorized to provide online sales checkout services.

-For goods of the city duty-free outlet sold through online sales checkout services, when the buyers pick up the goods at the purchase claim center of the airport or harbor pursuant to the provisions of Article 5, the duty-free shop clerk shall ask buyers to show their passport, travel document, boarding card, or an Alien Resident Certificate for the purpose of the verification of the identity of the traveler, after which the goods may then be delivered to the travelers.
+For goods of the city duty-free outlet sold through online sales checkout services, when the buyers pick up the goods at the purchase claim center of the airport or harbor pursuant to the provisions of Article 5, the duty-free shop clerk shall ask buyers to

 The procedure and operation of the online sales checkout services provided by the city duty-free outlet of a duty-free shop shall be handled in accordance with the provisions of Paragraph 2 to Paragraph 6 of the preceding Article.